avijitliberty/cloud-native/content/project/spring-cloud-aws/index.md

 At this point you should have the application up and running.
 When the application starts it will establish a connection with the database instance on RDS.
 Navigate to http://localhost:8080/springboot-aws-starter/ and you should see the home screen.
   ![HomePage](/images/uploads/springboot-aws-starter-home.png)

+The demo app is now complete so its time to turn our attention to AWS so that we can configure the resources needed.
+Please refer to this article for Step-By-Step guide to the next steps: [EC2-S3-RDS](/aws/projects/ec2-s3-rds/)